An Empirical Study of Fuzz Harness Degradation: Fuzz Harness Degradation

 \subsection{Data}

-To answer these research questions, we require data that covers large parts of the lifespan for fuzz harnesses, optimally containing many fuzz harnesses and versions.
+To answer these research questions, we require data that covers large parts of the lifespan of fuzz harnesses, optimally containing many fuzz harnesses and versions.
 Additionally, we need bug data and the availability of artifacts to study individual cases of harness degradation.
 To our knowledge, OSS-Fuzz is the only project that meets these criteria.
-Thus, to investigate our research questions, we collect and preprocess several datasets related to OSS-Fuzz to create one cohesive dataset\footnote{\microtypecontext{expansion=sloppy} Dataset: \datasetDOI} as follows.
+Thus, to investigate our research questions, we collected and pre-processed several datasets related to OSS-Fuzz to create one cohesive dataset\footnote{\microtypecontext{expansion=sloppy} Dataset: \datasetDOI} as follows.
+In total, we collected data from October 2016 to October 2024.

-We prepare each dataset in three steps, corresponding to the three columns in \Cref{tab:datapoints}.
-First, we collect all available data in the \markerRaw~step.
-Next, we remove all unusable or irrelevant data in the \markerCleaned~step.
-This includes data that does not fall into the date range when the project was first added to OSS-Fuzz or up to a week after the last commit to a project and other cleanups explained individually below.
-Finally, we filter out projects for which we do not have valid harness data in the \markerFiltered~step.
-As each dataset also requires individual actions, we specify them separately as below.
-The number of datapoints after each step can be found in Table~\ref{tab:datapoints}.
+We prepared each data source in three steps, corresponding to the three columns in \Cref{tab:datapoints}.
+First, we collected all available data in the \markerRaw~step.
+Next, we removed all unusable or irrelevant data in the \markerCleaned~step.
+This includes data outside the period between a project's initial inclusion in OSS-Fuzz and one week after its last commit, and other cleanups, which are explained individually below.
+Finally, we filtered out projects with insufficient data in the \markerFiltered~step --- we require at least one coverage measurement, harness update, and bug found, as well as at least 5,000 changed lines in the project.
+Beyond these general steps, data source-specific actions are described individually below.
+The number of data points after each step can be found in Table~\ref{tab:datapoints}.

-\subsubsection{\circled{\normalfont 1} Projects}
+\subsubsection{Projects}